This post was originally published 07/19/19 and has been updated on 12/13/21.

 11. Content Marketing

 Be it video, text or audio, nothing beats content marketing.
-By creating high-quality content for your users, you’re positioning your app in relevant pieces of information that they’ll enjoy.
+By creating high-quality content for your users, you’re subtly promoting your app within relevant pieces of information that they’ll enjoy.
+It’s a great way to increase brand awareness and brand exposure, two important elements of mobile marketing.

 If your app was created to help restaurant owners or food distributors, blog posts about the HoReCa industry will engage your visitors.